terr4m/terraform-provider-shell/docs/resources/script.md

 | `TF_SCRIPT_ERROR` | Path to a file which will be read as the error diagnostics if the scripts exits with a non-zero code. |
 | `TF_SCRIPT_STATE_OUTPUT` | The current value of `output` in the state file, as JSON. |

+## Capabilities

+This resource supports the following capabilities to bring script functionality closer to native Terraform resources.

+### JSON Inputs

+Scripts receive input parameters as JSON via the `TF_SCRIPT_INPUTS` environment variable, simplifying data handling.

+### JSON Outputs

+Scripts must write their output as JSON to the file specified by the `TF_SCRIPT_OUTPUT` environment variable, ensuring structured data exchange.
+There is a special `__meta` key that can be used to provide additional metadata back to the provider.

+### Plan Customization

+Scripts can customize the plan phase of the Terraform lifecycle by providing a plan command configuration, allowing for more dynamic resource management.
+If the plan returns a `"???"` value for any `output` key this will be treated as a dynamic value that requires re-evaluation during the apply phase.
+This allows scripts to signal that certain outputs cannot be determined until the resource is actually created or updated.

+### Output Drift Detection

+If an update is required to correct the state of the `output` values, the read script can set the `output.__meta.output_drift_detected` key to `true`.
+This will allow the provider to set the `output_drift` attribute to `true` and trigger an update during the next apply.

+### State Awareness

+Scripts can access the current state output via the `TF_SCRIPT_STATE_OUTPUT` environment variable, allowing for more informed operations during updates or deletions.

+### Lifecycle Awareness

+By inspecting the `TF_SCRIPT_LIFECYCLE` environment variable, scripts can adapt their behavior based on the current lifecycle phase.

 ## Example Usage

 ```terraform